YashIndane/8-BIT-TTL-CPU/README.md

 ## The architecture

 The SAP-1 computer is a bus-organized computer and makes use of Von-Neumann architecture.
 It makes use of an 8-bit central bus and has ten main components.
-A pictorial representation of its architecture is shown below
+A pictorial representation of its architecture is shown below.

 ![sap1](https://github.com/YashIndane/8-BIT-TTL-CPU/assets/53041219/2bd9e97f-3501-4db6-a8cf-751ad2ebf2c7)